Live Shipping Estimates - Available Right Now

 What does "cargo-worthy" mean in West Virginia?

-In West Virginia, "cargo-worthy" (CW) refers to used shipping containers that have been inspected and certified for international transport.
-They are wind- and watertight, typically 10–15 years old, and suitable for secure storage or construction sites.
+In West Virginia, "cargo-worthy" (CW) refers to used shipping containers that are inspected and certified for international transport.
+They are wind- and watertight, 10-15 years old, and suitable for secure storage or construction sites.

-In West Virginia, a Grade B shipping container is a used unit that is wind and watertight, structurally sound, and functional, though it shows noticeable cosmetic wear such as rust and dents.
+In West Virginia, a Grade B shipping container is a used unit that is wind and watertight, structurally sound, and functional, though it shows noticeable cosmetic wear like rust and dents.
 They are ideal for storage, workshops, or business inventory.

 Site Preparation and Delivery